risgk/digital-synth-pra32-u/README.md

     - At that time, CPU Busy LED (LED L) probably blink
     - Particularly noticeable with Note ON in paraphonic mode
 - Especially when the waveform is square wave, the noise of chorus delay component is noticeable at high frequency

-## Restricted Support for Arduino Nano

-- If you want to run this sketch in Arduino Nano (ATmega328), you must reduce the sketch size as follows (and sound quality in the high frequency range will be degraded):
-    - Modify `FOR_ARDUINO_NANO = false` to `FOR_ARDUINO_NANO = true` in `"generate-osc-table.rb"`, and execute this Ruby script
-    - Alternatively, delete `"osc-table.h"`, and rename `"osc-table.h.FOR_ARDUINO_NANO.txt"` to `"osc-table.h"`

 ## PRA32-U CTRL